 2023 Credit Card Debt Statistics

-Americans have an absolute mountain of credit card debt — $986 billion, to be exact.
+Americans have an absolute mountain of credit card debt — $1.031 trillion, to be exact.

 This credit card debt statistics page tracks Americans’ credit card use each month.
 We update this page regularly, looking at how much debt people have, how often they carry a balance month to month, how often they pay their credit card bills late and more.